sbtalk71/spring-support-files/init-database.md

+##Database Initialization
 1. log into your database client using the given username and password
-3. copy the following sql snippet and paste it to the mysql prompt:
+2. copy the following sql snippet and paste it to the mysql prompt:

 CREATE DATABASE springdb;
 use springdb;